-Figure 15 shows the 3-hourly progression of CAPE in the NRH1 inner core and surrounding environment from 06 Aug 0200 LST to 07 Aug 0200 LST.
-In the early morning of 06 Aug (0200-0500 LST), a fairly symmetric region of very low CAPE values (~0-500 J kg-1) exists in the inner ~150-200 km of the storm and is immediately surrounded by areas of higher CAPE (~1500-3000 J kg-1) that extend out to the edges of the NRH1 domain.
+Figure 13 shows the 3-hourly progression of CAPE in the NRH1 inner core and surrounding environment from 06 August 0200 LST to 07 August 0200 LST.
+In the early morning of 06 August (0200-0500 LST), a fairly symmetric region of very low CAPE (~0-500 J kg-1) exists in the inner ~150-200 km of the storm and is immediately surrounded by areas of higher CAPE (~1500-3000 J kg-1) that extend out to the edges of the NRH1 domain.
 This annulus of inner core low CAPE begins to radially expand near the time of sunrise (~0530 LST) and continues to grow through the early to late afternoon, eventually reaching R~300-400 km.
-The expanding area of low CAPE during the daytime also concurs with the Fig. 6 depiction of marked daytime (nighttime) radiational warming (cooling) in the middle to upper levels (z~6-12 km) and corresponding 0.5-3.5 K diurnal fluctuations in θ shown in Figs. 9 and 10.
-Periods of cooling would act to raise the LNB, reducing the total integrated area being used to calculate CAPE, hence, reducing local values of CAPE.
-Starting in the early evening near the time of local sunset (i.e. \sim 2000 LST), the low CAPE annulus begins to dissipate along its periphery and continues to wane into the late evening until around local midnight.
+The expanding area of low CAPE during the daytime also concurs with the Fig. 8 depiction of marked daytime radiational warming in the middle to upper levels (z~6-12 km) and corresponding 0.5-3.5 K diurnal fluctuations in θ (Fig. 9).
+Periods of daytime warming would act to lower the LNB, reducing the total integrated area being used to calculate CAPE, hence, reducing local values of CAPE.
+Starting in the early evening near the time of local sunset (i.e. ~2000 LST), the low CAPE annulus begins to dissipate along its periphery and continues to wane into the late evening until around local midnight.
 By the early morning hours the next day (07 Aug 0200 LST), the shrinking annulus of low CAPE appears to stabilize and once again extends to a radius of only ~150-200 km.
 Near and just outside this radius range, CAPE values increase from ~0-500 J kg-1 to as high as 2500 J kg-1 in just a few hours leading up to 0200 LST.
-This period of enhanced CAPE after sunset in the 150-200 km radius range could be related to the middle to upper level cooling noted in the corresponding areas of regions A and B of Fig. 6.
-The 0-0.5 K hr-1 cooling rates that were noted in this area just outside the inner core of the TC would promote reduced lapse rates and increased CAPE locally.
+This period of enhanced CAPE after sunset in the 150-200 km radius range could be related to the middle to upper level cooling noted in the corresponding areas of regions A and B in Fig. 8.
+The 0-0.5 K hr-1 cooling rates that were noted in this area just outside the inner core of the TC would promote reduced lapse rates, elevate the